HichamBC/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12) 11-binary_to_decimal file is a script that converts a number from base 2 to base 10.
 13) 12-combinations file is a script that prints all possible combinations of two letters, except oo.
 14) 13-print_float file is a script that prints a number with two decimal places, followed by a new line.
+15) 100-decimal_to_hexadecimal  file is a script that converts a number from base 10 to base 16.